btamayo/bazel-lesson-1/README.md

 Loading: 2 packages loaded
 ```

-This shows that our app depends on the files in our library, and the local C/C++ compiler (XCode).
+This shows that our app depends on the files in our library, and the local C/C++ compiler (Xcode).
 You can specify a specific compiler and toolchain in `WORKSPACE` for better reproducibility.
 If we add a few flags, we can narrow down the returned values to just our code.

 ```shell
 $ bazel query  --nohost_deps --noimplicit_deps "deps(//cpp:basic-app)"